bblack16/bblib-ruby/README.md

 attr_str :address
 ```

-The attr methods can be added without including all of Effortless by including only the BBLib::Attrs module.
+NOTE: The attr methods can be added without including all of Effortless by including only the BBLib::Attrs module.

 ##### Disclaimer